 says to put $1,000 away for a rainy day, pay off debt, then save up for enough to keep you going for 6 months if you were to lose your job.
 I think that is an excellent plan.

 Insurance is the other thing you need to get in order.
 First off, medical insurance is absolutely required.
 Medical issues are one of the reasons why a large number of people end up homeless (what, you thought they were all just bums?).
 Having experienced major medical issues in my own family, many years averaging more than $1000 a month in medical expenses even with insurance, I can tell you that those expenses can be humbling.

-Look at anything that would destroy your finances if things went wrong, and insure against it - house, vehicle, health, life.
-If you don't have insurance, these things will destroy any wealth you might have created.
-Don't over insure though, you probably don't need ten million dollars to rebuild your house, so don't pay to insure it for that.
+Look at anything that would destroy your finances if things went wrong, and purchase insurance for it – house, vehicle, health, life.
+If you don’t have insurance, these things will destroy any wealth you might have created.
+Don’t purchase too much insurance though, you probably don’t need ten million dollars to rebuild your house.

 7. Work Hard